TarunVallabhuni/CertificationNotes/Notes/QlikSensePreparationNotes.md

 ## Key Notes / Tips
-- No Hands-on problems, Only (really long) Multiple Choice questions.
+- No Hands-on problems, 50 (sometimes long) Multiple Choice questions in 2 Hours.
 - The choices are very similar to each other.
 Option to flag a question and review it at the end is handy.
 - Proctor is relatively strict, must not deviate eyes from the screen.